1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 1989 Dime

 Most circulated examples hold minimal collector interest.
-A 1989-P dime grades at just $0.10 in Good condition and $0.31 in Fine condition.
-However, preservation makes a significant difference—that same Philadelphia-minted coin jumps to $20.86 in pristine Mint State.
+A 1989-P dime grades at just $0.10 in Good condition and around $0.31 in Fine condition.
+However, preservation and strike quality make a dramatic difference — that same Philadelphia-minted coin can jump to over $20 in pristine Mint State, and the absolute best examples have topped $5,000.

-This guides can help collectors decide which specimens merit professional grading and long-term preservation.
+This guide helps collectors decide which specimens merit professional grading and long-term preservation.

 1989 Dime Value By Variety